USS Herkimer: Korean War support

-Manned by a civilian crew, she participated in the Korean supply run from Japan supporting the repulse of Communist aggression in South Korea.
+Crewed by civilians, she participated in the Korean supply run from Japan supporting the repulse of Communist aggression in South Korea.
 Operating out of Moji, Kure, and Yokohama, she transported vital military cargo to American-held South Korean ports during the remainder of the conflict.

 Following the 1953 Armistice in Korea, Herkimer continued supply runs between Japan and South Korea.
 In response to the scheduled transfer of North Vietnam to Communist control, she departed Yokohama 6 November 1954 to provide support for Operation Passage to Freedom.
 She reached Haiphong, North Vietnam, 15 November; and during the next 2 months she transported cargo southward to St. Jacques and Saigon.
 After completing three runs to South Vietnamese ports, she departed Saigon 23 January 1955 and arrived Kobe, Japan, 1 February.

 Resuming cargo runs out of Japanese ports, Herkimer remained in the Western Pacific since 1955.
 Cargo operations have sent her primarily to Inchon, Pusan, and other South Korean ports; and she has made numerous cargo runs along the Japanese coast from Wakkanai and Hakodate, Hokkaido, to Kagoshima and Nagasaki, Kyūshū.
 In addition she has steamed from Korea to Southeast Asia while supporting America's determination to maintain peace and contain Communism in the Far East.
 She has steamed from ports in Japan and the Philippine Islands, transporting military supplies to Formosa between 1961 and 1965.